 Your employees should understand the typical practices and be confident applying the guidelines in all situations.
-Moving towards automation in customer service helps you take standardization to the next level.
+Moving towards automation in customer support helps you take standardisation to the next level.

 Automated responses, email outreach, and marketing campaigns allow you to streamline your customer service while remaining consistent.

 Some customers have simple concerns that are relatively easy to address, but other customers bring complex, tangled problems to the table.